 - GRE Scores are not required.

-The College of Design offers three Graduate Certificates, the Graduate Certificate in City Design, the Graduate Certificate in Energy + Technology, and the Graduate Certificate in Public Interest Design.
+The College of Design offers three Graduate Certificates, the Graduate Certificate in City Design, the Graduate Certificate in Energy + Technology, the Graduate Certificate in Disaster Resilient Policy, Engineering and Design and the Graduate Certificate in Public Interest Design.

 These certificates programs require 15 hours of focused study, which can be accommodated within the degree plan without additional coursework.
 There are two patterns of study for the certificates: studio + three seminars or five seminars.